 Since its release in 2001, SharePoint has emerged as one of the most versatile platforms for collaboration.
 According to Microsoft, it is used by more than 190 million people and 200,000 organizations around the world.
 For all its popularity, though, many people are mystified by SharePoint and unsure of how to fully leverage its features.
-This confusion can be compounded by the frequent interchangeable use of terms like intranet and Microsoft 365 alongside SharePoint.
-If you want to understand SharePoint intranet features, read on for a quick review of the most crucial details to note.
+This confusion may be compounded by the frequent interchangeable use of terms like intranet and Microsoft 365 alongside SharePoint.
+If you want to understand SharePoint intranet features, read on for a quick review of the most crucial ones to note.

 SharePoint vs. Intranet vs. Microsoft 365

-Five Basic SharePoint Features
+Five Basic SharePoint Features and Functions

 Lists are one of the most powerful SharePoint features.
 The simple setup includes rows and columns for users to manipulate and edit the same way they would for an Excel spreadsheet.
 It’s a familiar format for most users.
 Unlike an Excel worksheet, SharePoint lists can be authored by many users simultaneously.
 This allows for collaborative access and editing, eliminating the need for back-and-forth emailing of a single document.
-Though it’s one of the simplest features contained within SharePoint, it’s also one of the most important.
+Though it’s one of the most straightforward features contained within SharePoint, it’s also one of the most important.

-SharePoint Workflows offer a handy tool for visualizing and executing daily business procedures.
-SharePoint offers several different templates that users can choose to build a workflow from.
+SharePoint workflows offer a handy tool for visualizing and executing daily business procedures.
+SharePoint offers several different templates that users can choose to build a workflow.
 Once built, the workflow creator can add an author, initiator, and participants to the workflow and assign tasks associated with the procedure at hand.
 The author handles configuring the workflow, while the initiator must start a new workflow.
 Participants are assigned tasks within the workflow.
 The result is an automated flow chart of sorts, outlining the responsibilities of each team member and highlighting the target outcome of the process.

 - List items